Basic Needs Resources in Rochester

 Here are several clinics in Rochester where you and your family can receive affordable care:

 RCTC maintains a list of off-campus housing options in Rochester.
-You can also search for available apartments on Craigslist and Apartmentfinder.com.
+You can search for available apartments on Craigslist and Apartmentfinder.com.
+WSU alumni and friends may also reserve to stay at the Alumni House by the night.

 Olmsted County has several housing assistance programs including rental assistance, housing choice vouchers, and public housing.